franklinchou/learnings/scala/monads.md

 What is a monad?

+Simply put: **A monad is simply a data type that can apply a function to a wrapped value and return a wrapped value.** Think `List`, `map` applies a function, `f` that also returns a `List`!
+That's it!

 Monads are data-types that have two functions:

 1. `bind` or `map`, which has a signature, `map[M[_], A, B](a: M[A])(f: A => M[B]): M[B]`,